salilab/saliweb/doc/modules/frontend.rst

       The version number of this web service (read-only).

+   .. attribute:: user_name

+      If a user is authenticated against the service, this is their user name; otherwise, it is undef (read-only).

    .. attribute:: email

       If a user is authenticated against the service, this is their email